Welcome. Please note: The content of this blog does not necessarily represent the views of any organisations to which I belong.

 And they’re not even paying rent.

-9 Responses to “The household ecosystem”
+9 replies on “The household ecosystem”

 Mortgage - one of the english language’s most frightening words.
 Anyway, good luck with your move Daniel.
 I am moving into my newly purchased home next weekend so know what you’ll be going through.
 It’s amazing the things you discover as you are moving - for one, I knew I had a thing about vases but didn’t realise the extent until I finished packing the third box of vases only.
 Time to declutter!